ebpitman/MDIHomeworkCodes/README.md

 # MDIHomeworkCodes
-a repo containing codes for MDI courses
+a repo containing codes to be used in UB MDI courses

 Some of these codes are borrowed from others, and attributed.
 Others are original.